taniwha/TalisarParts/README.md

 * taniwha for maintaining Modular Fuel Tanks.
 * Olympic1 for updating this for KSP 1.2 and higher.

-License:
+**License:**
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/3.0/.

 TalisarFilter is licensed under the 3-Clause BSD License.
 To view a copy of this license, visit https://opensource.org/licenses/BSD-3-Clause/.

 ----------
-Changelog:
+**Changelog:**

+v1.2.1 for KSP 1.4
+* Gave all parts more stock-alike tolerances.
+* Fairings now use the stock variants.
+* Separators can now get test contracts.

 v1.2.0 for KSP 1.4
 * Update for KSP 1.4
-* Gave all parts more stock-alike tolerances.
 * Switch from FStextureSwitch to ModulePartVariants.
-* Fairings now use the stock variants.
-* Separators can now get test contracts.
+* Spanish updates

 v1.1.0 for KSP 1.3
 * All work by Olympic1 (many thanks)
 * Update for KSP 1.3
 * Localization for all parts (currently only English)
 * Added all parts to a custom category called 'Talisar'.
-* Updated readme with instructions.

 v1.0.2 for KSP 1.2
 * All work by Olympic1 (many thanks)